Nick-heneisen/04-2D-Platformer/README.md

-# Exercise-04c-Hide-and-Seek
+# 2D Platformer

-The second exercise for the 2D Platformer project, exploring two enemy types.
+project for class, 11/1/2022

+A simple 2D platformer in godot

 ## Implementation